UmarBogatyrev/information_system_westeros/backend/src/main/java/com/westerostax/westerostax/controllers/readme.md

-### HTTP request handler methods for working with users and farms.
-Use services.
+# HTTP request handler methods for working with users and farms.
+Use services